Depression and Alcohol

 When depression and alcohol have taken control of someone’s life and left them staring into the empty bottle wondering where the next drink will come from, it is time to seek professional treatment in an inpatient alcohol rehabilitation facility.
-At this point in alcoholism, the person is not able to control their drinking, and if the drinking has been going on for a prolonged period of time, they will experience intense or dangerous withdrawal symptoms if alcohol is withheld.
+At this point in alcohol addiction or alcoholism, the person is not able to control their drinking, and if the drinking has been going on for a prolonged period of time, they will experience intense or dangerous withdrawal symptoms if alcohol is withheld.
 This is why professionally supervised detoxification is recommended.
 Detoxification in an inpatient rehab treatment facility is monitored by medical professionals around the clock.
 If any dangerous symptoms do arise, they can handle them immediately.

 Call One of Our Representatives Today For Help

 The combination of depression and alcohol is known as a co-occurring disorder, which means the individual will need to be treated for both conditions before complete recovery is possible.
 The best way to get treatment for both problems at once is to enroll in an inpatient rehabilitation center.
 At such a facility, treatment will consist of medically supervised detox followed by a 30 to 90 day program to help the person restore self-esteem and learn how to cope with daily situations without needing alcohol as their courage or escape.